AmoebaThree/RaspberryPiSetup/README.md

 - `sudo smbpasswd -a pi` and add the password
 - Put the contents of `smb.conf` at the bottom of `/etc/samba/smb.conf`
 - Also in that file, comment out the bit about "homes" - this is spread over quite a few lines
-- Restart with `sudo /etc/init.d/samba restart`
+- Restart with `sudo systemctl restart smbd.service`

 [Example](http://raspberrypihq.com/how-to-share-a-folder-with-a-windows-computer-from-a-raspberry-pi/)